Ashley Hay (footballer): Brentford

 On 31 August 2023, following a successful trial, Hay transferred to the B team at Premier League club Brentford.
 He signed a contract running until January 2024 and later signed an extension until the end of the 2023–24 season.
 Hay finished the 2023–24 season tied with Iwan Morgan as the B team's leading goalscorer, with 9 goals.
 He also captained the team on occasion during the season.
 Hay signed a new two-year contract, with the option of a further year, in June 2024.

 Following a first team friendly appearance and 14 goals in 15 appearances for the B team during the first half of the 2024–25 season, Hay joined League Two club Cheltenham Town on loan for the remainder of the season on 1 January 2025.
 He made 23 appearances and scored three goals during his spell.
 Following the expiry of the loan, Hay played in the remainder of Brentford B's season and was part of the 2024–25 Professional Development League-winning squad.
 He transferred out of the club in July 2025.

 Dundee

 On 4 July 2025, Hay transferred to Scottish Premiership club Dundee and signed a two-year contract, for an undisclosed fee.
 The move reunited him with head coach Steven Pressley, formerly Head of Individual Development at Brentford.
+On 30 December 2025, Hay scored his first goal for the club in a home win over Kilmarnock.